minhouu/minhouu/README.md

 *Unfortunately, since the arrival of GPT-4 it has become less useful...*

+*I invalidated the api key so it doesn't work anymore.. 😢*

 Currently On
 ----
 **[Lunit](https://www.lunit.io/) Oncology Product Dept. SQA Engineer**